elbb/bb-gitversion/ci/example/README.md

 # Concourse pipeline integration guide

-For using this concourse CI popeline it is recommended to have two config files:
+For using this concourse CI pipeline it is recommended to have two config files:

--   `config.yaml`: for production pruposes
+-   `config.yaml`: for production purposes
 -   `config.local.yaml`: for development and testing purposes

 The `config.yaml` is used to access the projects production release repository and branch and a real cloud S3 endpoint to store version artifacts.